- Background on Grant Fund

 Although the Committee has considerable flexibility with respect to the size of the award, it closely scrutinizes funding requests according to the scope of the project, the size of the research team, and the duration of the research.
 Past awards for individual faculty for a 12-month grant have generally been in the $20,000 - $25,000 range, although smaller and larger awards have been made.
 (A typical proposal is 12 months in duration.
 Longer projects can be considered with appropriate justification.)

-This year, graduate and undergraduate students may apply for a summer stipend in connection with a grant award, in addition to research costs.
-Undergraduates may apply for a summer stipend of up to $6,000, with $3,000 to be awarded at the start of the summer and $3,000 to be awarded upon submission of the final report.
-Graduate students may apply for a summer stipend of up to $8,000, with $4,000 to be awarded at the start of the summer and $4,000 to be awarded upon the submission of the final report.
+Graduate and undergraduate students may apply for a grant to cover research costs as well as a research stipend.
+In addition to research costs, undergraduates may apply for a summer stipend of up to $7,000, with $3,500 to be awarded at the start of the summer and $3,500 to be awarded upon submission of the final report.
+Graduate students may apply for research costs as well as a research stipend of up to $9,000, with $4,500 to be awarded at the start of the grant period and $4,500 to be awarded upon the submission of the final report.
+We recommend that graduate students take their research stipend over the summer term but will consider offering research stipends during the school term on a case by case basis if feasible and consistent with SPS procedures.

 We welcome applications from research teams composed of faculty, graduate students and/or undergraduates.
 We especially invite teams to apply whose members reflect the populations impacted by the issues to be studied.